Article

 BNT162b2 (Pfizer- BioNTech) and mRNA 1273 (Moderna) vaccines were the first messenger RNA (mRNA)-based vaccines ever approved.
 In both vaccines, an mRNA sequence determines the structure and assembly of the immunogen, the SARS-CoV-2 spike (S) glycoprotein.
 In this study, the authors from Italy and the United Kingdom used mass spectrometry analysis to investigate the presence of recombinant S protein, encoded by the mRNA vaccine, in blood samples of participants vaccinated with mRNA COVID-19 vaccines.

-The researchers noted that it is possible to distinguish synthetic and natural S proteins because they produce different tryptic digestion products.
+The researchers emphasized that synthetic and natural SARS-CoV-2 S proteins can be distinguished because they produce different tryptic digestion products.
 When digested by an enzyme, trypsin, the wild-type SAR-CoV-2 protein produces two smaller fragments, namely LDK + VEAEVQIDR.
-The recombinant S protein encoded by the mRNA vaccine produces an LDPPEAEVQIDR fragment (PP-spike marker).
+The recombinant SARS-CoV-2 S protein encoded by the mRNA vaccine produces an LDPPEAEVQIDR fragment (PP-spike marker).

 About the study

-The study included 60 individuals, 20 vaccinated with the full cycle of mRNA vaccine, 20 unvaccinated controls who tested negative for COVID-19, and 20 unvaccinated controls who tested positive for COVID-19.
-The presence of specific fragments of recombinant S protein encoded by the mRNA vaccine (in this study called PP-spike) in biological samples was detected by mass spectrometry.
+The study included 60 individuals: 20 vaccinated against COVID-19 who received the full cycle of the mRNA vaccine and 40 unvaccinated controls (20 tested negative for COVID-19 and 20 tested positive for COVID-19).
+Mass spectrometry was used to detect specific fragments of recombinant S protein encoded by the mRNA vaccine (in this study called PP-spike) in biological samples.

-Approximately 50% of subjects who received mRNA-based vaccines had specific fragments of recombinant S protein in their blood samples.
-The minimum time when the PP-spike fragment was detected was 69 days after vaccination, whereas the maximum was 187 days.
+The results showed that approximately 50% of individuals who received mRNA-based COVID-19 vaccines had specific fragments of recombinant S protein in their blood samples.
+The minimum time when the PP-spike fragment was detected was 69 days after vaccination, and the maximum time was 187 days after vaccination.

 The presence of circulating recombinant S protein was independent of the anti-SARS-CoV-2 IgG antibody titer.